kyco/steuer-go/README.md

 - Press 'l' to toggle between online (API) and offline (local) calculation modes
 - Press 'b' or 'Esc' to return to the input form
 - Use arrow keys to scroll through results if needed

+### Interactive Tax Comparison

+When in comparison mode (press 'c' from results):
+- Use **↑/↓ arrow keys** to navigate and select different income levels
+- Press **Enter** to view a detailed tax breakdown for the selected income
+- Selected items are highlighted with a **▶** indicator
+- Press **Enter** again to return to the comparison list
+- Press **B** to go back to results or **Esc** to return to main screen

+This feature allows you to:
+- Compare tax rates across multiple income levels at once
+- See detailed breakdowns for any income amount of interest
+- Understand how tax obligations change with different income levels
+- Visualize tax rate progression with intuitive progress bars

 ## Screenshots